codelearncreate/c2lc-website/content/blog/release-0.9/index.md

 Changes in this version include:

-- **Backgrounds that support the new activities and include announcements for special squares**
+- **Backgrounds and characters that support the new activities and include announcements for special squares**
 {{< blog-img src="images/choose_background.png" alt="Select a scene background dialog" >}}

 - **Improvements to the layout, contrast and sizing of text and icons**